hakanayata/growler/README.md

 - Bio: Users can add descriptive, interesting information about them, and this can be modified on their profile pages.
 - Reply: Users can reply to any post.
 - Light/Dark Mode: Users have an option to switch between two different themes.
+- Views Count: Each post shows views count which updates everytime a new authenticated user loads it.

 ## Languages & Tools

 - Python